pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Jupiter-Ace.md

     -lgfxace      64x48
     -lgfxaceudg   64x72, currently limited to 64x71 due to a bug

 Both graphic modes coexist with the generic console, 64x48 uses UDGs/character codes 17 to 23.
+The 64x72 mode uses UDGs/character codes 0-31.

 Experimental support for the ZX Printer is provided, we supposed it could be attached to the Jupiter ACE via a 3rd party adapter: